 When your child starts at childcare, pre-school or school it can feel strange at first sending them off with people that you don’t know.
-That’s why the educators at the centre work on building the triangle of trust.
+That’s why the educators at the centre work on building the trust triangle.
+If you're wondering, "How to build trust with a child in childcare," we sit down with Nick Lewis for insight.

 Nick Lewis, director at the OOSH centre known as Big Fat Smile in Bulli, NSW, explains.